The New Student Fall Retreat

 Interest form now available, application to come

 The New Student Fall Retreat is designed for incoming first-year and transfer students from underrepresented backgrounds.
-It creates an inviting space for new students to create new friendships, learn about campus resources and services while engaging with faculty and staff members.
+While engaging with faculty and staff, the NSFR creates an inviting space for new students to build friendships, a sense of belonging, all while learning about campus resources and services.

-2024 New Student Fall Retreat Information - APPLICATION OPEN
+2025 New Student Fall Retreat Information - APPLICATION CURRENTLY CLOSED

 Enroll now to participate in the New Student Fall Retreat for students starting classes this coming Fall